Lionsheart

-Lionsheart are a British heavy metal band from New Forest, Hampshire, England, formed in 1990.
+Lionsheart are a British heavy metal band from New Forest, Hampshire, formed in 1990.
 Founded by Mark Owers and Stephen Owers, Lionsheart's early releases featured fast tempos, instrumentals, and aggressive musicianship that placed them as a major player in the NWOBHM subgenre.
 The band found initial success in Japan.

 Lionsheart has released four studio albums and one live album.